hifreedo/up9rade/_posts/2018-09-22-what-is-image-histogram-similarity-grade-3.md

 Next, we will construct an experiment on testing above 6 methods:

 Take an image as base, it will compare to: itself, half of the base, split base into 2 parts and swap them, a similar image, a none related image.
-All these images are in same height & width.
+All these images are in same height & width, but not necessary to be in square shape.

 We will use OpenCV to calculate histogram, and implement above methods manually.